cloudbytestorage/touchstone/README.md

   + these requires a significant leap of faith
   + if we do manage this the benefits are plenty
   + we end up writing clear, concise, better intent, readable & testable code
+  + source code as well as unit test code is not longer brittle
-  + this approach defintely tackles bugs & issues in a practive manner
+  + this approach defintely tackles bugs & issues in a proactive manner

 ### Evolution of Test Automation: